-Reducing the impact of floods in Nadi is the Government of Fiji's top major infrastructure priority.
+Reducing the impact of floods in Nadi is a priority of the Government of Fiji.
 The purpose of this technical assistance project is to mitigate future damage to the Fijian economy and people's lives from floods in the commercial centre of Nadi town and on the Nadi flood plain.